Difference Between Sensex and Nifty

 Difference between Sensex and Nifty

-The table below will give you a clear idea of the differences between Sensex and Nifty:
+The table below will give you a clear comparison of nifty vs sensex, helping you understand the key differences between these two major stock market indices

 Aspect NIFTY Sensex